$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Method

 \subsection{Text-to-Image Prior Mapping}

 In the UnCLIP T2I models, the objective of the text-to-image prior model ($f_\theta$) is to establish a proficient text-to-image embedding mapping.
 This model is designed to adeptly map textual representations to their corresponding visual embeddings, denoted as ($f_\theta : z_y \rightarrow z_x$), where $z_{x/y}$ represent the embeddings for images and text, respectively.
 The visual embedding predictions ($\hat{z_x} = f_\theta(z_y)$) are then effectively utilized by the diffusion image generators ($h_\phi$), which are inherently conditioned on these vision embeddings ($h_\phi : z_x \rightarrow x$).

-As illustrated in Figure~\ref{fig:motivation}, these diffusion image generators possess a remarkable capability for precise image reproduction, since $z_x$ encompasses comprehensive image information.
+In our experiments, we utilize the Kandinsky v2.2 diffusion UNet model as $h_\phi$.

+As shown in Figure~\ref{fig:motivation}, the CLIP vision encoder preserves the necessary features in $z_x$ required to reconstruct the input image and achieves a similar concept alignment score (\texttt{DINO: 0.66}) as finetuning-based DreamBooth method~\cite{ruiz2023dreambooth}.

 Our goal is to accurately estimate the image embedding $\hat{z}_x$, incorporating the subject representations, thereby eliminating reliance on $h_\phi$ during training.
 Existing LDM-based P-T2I methods are limited by the LDM's singular module approach ($h_\phi: z_y \rightarrow x$).
-Consequently, mastering the latent space of $h_\phi$ becomes essential for effective P-T2I for the baseline methodologies.
+Consequently, mastering the latent space of $h_\phi$ becomes essential for effective P-T2I for the baseline methodologies, which limits the previous methodologies.

-We propose a mapping function, $f'_{\theta}$, which processes text representations ($z_y$) alongside subject ($x_i$) specific representations ($z_{x_i}$), to derive an image embedding that encapsulates both text prompts and subject visuals ($\hat{z}_x$).
-The challenge lies in harmonizing $z_{x_i}$ and $z_y$ within $f'_{\theta}: (z_y, z_{x_i}) \rightarrow \hat{z}_x$, ensuring alignment while preventing overemphasis on either aspect, as this could compromise composition alignment.
+We propose a new mapping function, $f_{\theta}$, which processes text representations ($z_y$) alongside subject ($x_k$) specific visual representations ($z_{x_k}$), to derive an image embedding that encapsulates both text prompts and subject visuals ($\hat{z}_x$).
+The challenge lies in harmonizing $z_{x_k}$ and $z_y$ within $f_{\theta}: (z_y, z_{x_k}) \rightarrow \hat{z}_x$, ensuring alignment while preventing overemphasis on either aspect, as this could compromise composition alignment.
 To address this, we employ the contrastive pre-training strategy after \cite{patel2023eclipse}: